Neil Gabrielson

 Collected Fictions – Jorge Luis Borges

 I've been reading a short story or two from this book most nights before bed.
 The first collection, A Universal History of Iniquity, tells the stories of a number of villains, loosely or not-so-loosely inspired by real historical figures.
-Fictions is a collection of metafictional book reviews that dive into some wild philosohpical themes.
+Fictions is a collection of metafictional book reviews that dive into some wild philosophical themes.
 I particularly enjoyed Tlön, Uqbar, Orbus Tertius.
 I've read a couple of good stories from The Aleph, particularly "The House of Asterion," which is fantastic, particularly for how short it is.

 Gödel, Escher, Bach – Douglas Hofstadter